DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

     * libgbm-dev

 ### Developing the AaC Python Package
-The AaC python package, its source code, and its configuration are all found in the `python/` directory.
+The AaC Python package, its source code, and its configuration are all found in the `python/` directory.

 #### Installing AaC Python Package
-We expect python developers to use a virtual environment when developing the AaC package, and so the project is configured only for use with virtual environments.
+We expect Python developers to use a virtual environment when developing the AaC package, and so the project is configured only for use with virtual environments.

 Create a new environment:
 ```bash